rubenwardy/minetest_modding_book/_en/basics/getting_started.md

 ![Find the mod's directory]({{ page.root }}/static/folder_modfolder.jpg)

-A "mod name" is used to refer to a mod.
+A *mod name* is used to refer to a mod.
 Each mod should have a unique name.
 Mod names can include letters, numbers, and underscores.
 A good name should describe what the mod does, and the directory which contains the components of a mod must have the same name as the mod name.